bogaudio/BogaudioModules/README.md

 A boolean logic utility.
 Inputs are considered true if the input voltage is greater than 1V.
 The top section takes two inputs and computes AND, OR and XOR at the outputs.
 The lower section computes the negation of its input.
 Output is 5V if an output is true, 0V otherwise.

-_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the maximum of the channels on the two inputs in the top section.
-The NOT circuit is independently polpyphonic based on its input.
+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the first/topmost input.
+The NOT circuit is independently polyphonic based on its input.

 #### CMP